StarDunk

 StarDunk is a video game for the Android as well as the iOS.
-It was made by Godzi Lab and released for the iPhone, iPad, and iPod Touch.
+It was made by Godzilab and released for the iPhone, iPad, and iPod Touch.
 The game has a sequel titled StarDunk Gold.
 It has achieved over 4 million downloads.

 Gameplay

 StarDunk is a basketball game where the objective is to shoot the ball through the hoop.
-Set in space, it is a massively multiplayer game where the player competes at shooting against other players, in a space backdrop.
+Set in space, it is a massively multiplayer sports game where the player competes at shooting against other players, in a space backdrop.

 Reception

 StarDunk has received positive reviews.
 AndroidTapp gave it a maximum five stars, saying that it is "huge, online multiplayer, basketballing extravaganza".
 TouchArcade praised the game, saying "Star Dunk is an entertaining take on a popular sport that should have the competitive types champing at the bit for a long time to come" but criticized the fact that there is no way to challenge friends directly.
 Gamezebo scored StarDunk 3.5/5.
+AppSpy called the game "a great time-waster".